alshabae/EEMU/README.md

-# BiasedUserHistorySynthesis
+# EEMU

-Source for Biased User History Synthesis for Personalized Long Tail Item Recommendation
+Source for "Meta-Learn to Unlearn: Enhanced Exact Machine Unlearning in Recommendation Systems with Meta-Learning"

 ## Create the conda environment